Michaelina Argy: Activism

 Argy is a past chair of the National Advisory Committee of the Thalidomide Trust, the organisation through which British thalidomide survivors receive financial support.
 She is still involved in the media activities of the trust.

 In 2012, Argy was interviewed by Ruth Blue for the Thalidomide: An Oral History project.

 In 2014, Argy took a campaign for compensation for the victims of thalidomide to the European Union Health Commissioner.
 The next year, Argy stood as a candidate for the Independence from Europe party in the 2015 European Parliament election in South East England, but was not elected.

 In 2016, Argy advised the producers of the BBC period drama Call The Midwife for a storyline exploring thalidomide survivors.
 During press for the show, Argy shared that she can no longer carry saucepans or manage zips and buttons.
 It is common for thalidomide survivors to experience musculoskeletal deterioration as they age.

 Honours

-Argy was appointed to the Most Excellent Order of the British Empire (MBE) in the 2015 Birthday Honours.
+Argy was appointed as a Member of the Order of the British Empire (MBE) in the 2015 Birthday Honours.
 She was described as "Campaigner and Member, National Advisory Council, Thalidomide Trust", and the honour was "For services to Thalidomide Survivors".
 She said that she was "astonished but absolutely delighted" to be appointed MBE.